ChinmayDharmik/Trimester_2/Deep_Learning_Fundamentals/Week_01/README.md

 1. ***Clustering*** : Detect related sub-groups within a dataset.
 2. ***Dimension Reduction*** : Reduce a complex dataset by combining correlated features.
 3. ***Anamaly Detection*** : Identify unusual or outlier data points within a dataset.

+>*** High-dimensional datasets***

+>The size of a dataset is measured by the number of data samples it contains, and also the number of dimensions per sample.
+For example, the housing dataset you will use in this week’s exercise has 10 features per property, so it is a 10-dimensional dataset.
+Visualising 10-dimensional data using 2D or 3D plots is a challenge that has been addressed by unsupervised learning methods.
+Richer data types used in machine learning (for example, images or genetic data) may contain thousands or millions of dimensions per sample.